glitchdotcom/learn-compute/README.md

 By default the edge app will use `fastly-compute-starter.glitch.me` as its origin, but you can change it to use your own site.

-> 🎏 Remix the Glitch project and it'll automatically set your remix as the origin!
+> 🎏 If you remix the Glitch project it'll automatically set your remix address as the origin!

 ## 2. Publish your app

-Once you have the repo installed locally and your API token set up in your environment, use the publish command to deploy the app to a compute service:
+Once you have the repo installed locally and your API token set up in your environment, use the publish command to deploy the app to a Compute service:

 ```
 fastly compute publish